Dr-schobi/spooky-eyes/Readme.md

 With the parallax effect, the position of the pupil moves relative to the cutout, with the view seeming to follow you.

+## credits

+I read about theme park eyes following you and the [hollow face illusion](https://en.wikipedia.org/wiki/Hollow-Face_illusion), but don't remember a direct source.
+Let me know if you've seen this before.